1941

 2011

-In 2011, Drainage channels near the runways were redesigned using box culverts to eliminate the potential of hard stop hazards for aircraft.
+In 2011, drainage channels near the runways were redesigned using box culverts to eliminate the potential of hard stop hazards for aircraft.

 2013